 Find out what's going on at the European Parliament!

-Visit the Parlamentarium soon to celebrate the LUX Film Prize’s 10th birthday.
+Visit the Parlamentarium before the 29 January to celebrate the LUX Film Prize’s 10th birthday.
 For the last 10 years, the European Parliament has been celebrating the role of European cinema in shaping our societies and sparking debate on major issues.
 An exhibition about the prize will be in the Parlamentarium until January, detailing its evolution and some of the 100 films remarkable to have featured.

 Information on how to get to the European Parliament’s various premises can be found on the pages for each location.